What is Stackify Retrace?

 At the heart of Retrace is its ability to collect detailed performance data and transaction traces for your applications.
 We call it Retrace because of its ability to help you re-trace what your code is doing to quickly find bugs and performance problems.
 Traces contain these types of data:

 - Web request info like URL, resources, etc.

 - What dependencies did your code call (SQL, caching, HTTP calls, etc.)

 - Logging statements

-Retrace collects very detailed data via its code profiling and transaction tracing capabilities.
-All of that data is aggregated and crunched to provide powerful reporting and alerting capabilities.
-With Retrace you can quickly identify why your application is slow or not working properly.
-Key APM features:
+Retrace collects detailed data via its code profiling and transaction tracing capabilities.
+All of the data is aggregated and crunched to provide powerful reporting and alerting capabilities.
+With Retrace, you can quickly identify why your application is slow or why it is not working properly.
+Key APM features include:

 - Understand performance based on application dependencies